pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 If you are using GitHub Actions, your token should have the "workflow" scope.

 For more information, refer to the [Available Services](https://github.com/pantheon-systems/terminus-build-tools-plugin#available-services) section or the Build Tools [documentation](/guides/build-tools/).
+For a list of all available Build Tools command options, see the [Build Tools Project README](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/3.x/README.md#buildprojectcreate).

 #### Using a GitHub Organization